DaneSirois/npm-redux-interfaces/README.md

   };
 };

-// With typeStash:
+// With type-stash:
-import typeStash from 'typeStash';
+import typeStash from 'type-stash';

 export default (bool) => {
   return {